Check out our interns. Spots are limited!

 Our Licensed Professional Counselors are independently contracted with several insurance plans, as well as offering cash pay services.
-Our Masters Level Clinical Interns are on a cash pay basis at this time and we do offer a reduced rate for our cash pay clients.
+Licensed Associate Counselors accept Aetna, BCBS, and Cigna PPO plans.
+Our Masters Level Clinical Interns are on a cash pay basis at this time.

 With higher deductible plans, our cash pay rates may be more affordable, as well as offering privacy, availability, and alternative treatment modalities.